BuzzRage/TABL/README.md

     * Gridify the layout of widget
     * Auto-reconfigure the layout to correspond to what is played when pressing replay button (determine scale and tonic to refresh layout)
     * Design a background (like VST ones ?)
-    * Fix the state delay after stopping a loop

 * Music engine:
     * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)